To read more blogs, click here.

 Your water softener is a machine and has many parts - valves, lines and smaller pieces that may need occasional replacement.
 But more importantly, there is regular required maintenance that is essential to the proper function of a water softener.
 This mandatory maintenance involves:

-Refilling the salt - this usually needs to happen once a month using a very large bag of salt (around 40 lbs to give you an idea).
+- Refilling the salt - this usually needs to happen every few months using a large bag of salt (around 40 lbs to give you an idea).
 Of course, this is dependent of the size of your home and how much water you use.

 Why is Water Softener Maintenance Important?